Yash-VS/taskflow-yash/README.md

 # TaskFlow — Engineering Take-Home Assignment

 TaskFlow is a minimal but powerful task management system designed to streamline project tracking and collaboration.
 Built with a focus on polished UI, robust security, and scalable architecture.

 Bonus Points
-## 1. I have added integration tests using in-memory h2 DB.
+1. I have added integration tests using in-memory h2 DB.
-## 2. Drag and Drop kanban board for tickets.
+2. Drag and Drop kanban board for tickets.
-## 3. Session storage for token for better UI/UX.
+3. Session storage for token for better UI/UX.
-## 4. Swagger has been integrated as well.
+4. Swagger has been integrated as well.
-## 5.
+5. Dark mode has been added.
+6. task counts by status and by assignee

 ## 1. Overview
 TaskFlow allows users to register, log in, create projects, and manage tasks.
 It features a modern, responsive interface inspired by Zomato's design language.